Boldy97/ironwood-scripts/README.md

   * Go to chrome://extensions
   * Navigate to Tampermonkey > details
   * Scroll down, and enable "Allow access to file URLs"
-* You can now load the page, and the scripts should be there
 * run `npm run watch` in the packager folder
   * this will update the plugin.js in the root folder every time a change is made to the scripts
-* refresh the game/page to get the updated version
+* You can now load the page, and the scripts should be there

 # FAQ